nuwave/lighthouse/docs/master/api-reference/directives.md

   apply: [String!]!

   """
+  Specify a custom attribute name to use in your validation message.
+  """
+  attribute: String

+  """
   Specify the messages to return if the validators fail.
   Specified as an input object that maps rules to messages, e.g. { email: "Must be a valid email", max: "The input was too long" }